imerso/ESP_Forwarder/README.md

 [SRC][TGT][PKT]

 [SRC]: 1 byte - tells which device is contacting the Forwarder.
-This index is pre-defined for each device on the network.
 [TGT]: 1 byte - target device to receive the packet.
 [PKT]: variable width - the packet itself.

-The Forwarder will then send the very same packet (including the two header bytes) to the target device indentified by that TGT index.
+The Forwarder will then send the very same packet (including the two header bytes) to the target device identified by that TGT index.

 There is also a simple LED feedback to know when it's in AP (slow blinking) and Station mode (faster blinking).
 When it receives packets, the LED also